Lab 01: Dealing with Spatial Data in Python

 and fiona

-for managing spatial data.
+for managing and visualizing spatial data.
 The main data structures in geopandas are GeoSeries

 and GeoDataFrame